wora/protorpc/README.md

 This project provides a simple and easy-to-use library for working with multiple proto-over-http RPC protocols.

-## Overview
+## Introduction

 There are many proto-over-http RPC protocols, such as `prpc` and `Twirp`.
 Each protocol uses its own framework and runtime library.
 However, most of these protocols only differ on the URL structure, HTTP headers, and the error format.
-By making these features customizable by the application, a single library can support multiple protocols with great usability and minimum complexity.
+By making these features customizable by the application, a single library can support multiple wire protocols with great usability and minimum complexity.

 ## Design

 Most proto-over-http frameworks ues `protoc` plugins to generate the client and the server libraries.
-While such libraries provide type safety and ease of use, they are not strictly necessary for many RPC use cases.
-The plugins add complexity to the build system, and often have compatibility issues.
+While such libraries provide type safety and ease of use, they also put restrictions on many use cases, such as mandating the URL structure.
+The `protoc` plugins also add complexity to the build system, and introduce compatibility issues.

-This library uses a different *API design pattern* to avoid the code generation, while provide similar type safety and usability, see below:
+This library uses a different *API design pattern* to avoid the code generation, while provide good type safety, flexibility and usability, see the following below:

 With code generation
 ```Go